-A wedding is a celebration and a union of two souls, bonds of two families and a beginning of a new life.
+A wedding is a celebration and a union of two souls, bonds of two families, and the beginning of a new life.
 Indian weddings are a total blast, from North to South, from East to West, there are different rituals, culture, and traditions followed by people of the particular state.
-Shimmering dresses, dazzling heavy jewelry, flower decorations, Bollywood and traditional songs and top of those multiple varieties of lip-smacking Indian cuisines beats everything else in the world.
-We recently organized my younger brother’s wedding in Dehradun, India.
-Let me take you on a wonderful journey of Indian wedding through my post.
+Shimmering dresses, dazzling heavy jewelry, flower decorations, Bollywood and traditional songs, and top of those multiple varieties of lip-smacking Indian cuisines beats everything else in the world.
+We recently organized my younger brother's wedding in Dehradun, India.
+Let me take you on a wonderful journey of Indian weddings through my post.

-Ladies Sangeet: – Bollywood and daily soaps have influenced our traditional ladies sangeet where ladies will sit with a dholak along with some other instruments.
-The dholak is a South Asian two-headed hand-drum.
-There is singing, dancing, laughter on those drum’ beats.
-Compared to before, there are still cultural songs that they sing but most of the people are not interested to dance on the drum beats and vocal songs.
+Ladies Sangeet: Bollywood and daily soaps have influenced our traditional ladies sangeet where ladies will sit with a dholak along with some other instruments.
+The dholak isa South Asian two-headed hand-drum.
+There is singing, dancing, laughter on those drum beats.
+Compared to before, there are still cultural songs that they sing but most of the people are not interested to dance to the drum beats and vocal songs.
 Everyone waits for the DJ to arrive and start their preferred Bollywood chart.
 Solo, Duo, group dances are prepared well in advance, thanks to Youtube.
 We now have access to dance numbers and choreography.
-Along with the tent, demand of a big stage on the rise where family members will showcase their talents to the crowd present at the event.
-You would be amazed to see new dancers, I saw my mother’s dance for the first time at my wedding.
+Along with the tent, demand for a big stage on the rise where family members will showcase their talents to the crowd present at the event.
+You would be amazed to see new dancers, I saw my mothers dance for the first time at my wedding.

 I'm not a good dancer plus being shy is my negative though I still danced a lot wearing lehenga (Indian Skirt) and loads of traditional jewelry.
 The reason was obvious, it was my only brother's wedding.

-Cocktail:- It is a new trend arrived in smaller states in India a decade ago where the groom’s side will host a cocktail for men, ladies are allowed if they wished too.
-Alcohol was specially brought from Canada and Dubai for the wedding and party went on till late midnight.
+Cocktail:-It is a new trend that arrived in smaller states in India a decade ago where the groom's side will host a cocktail for men, ladies are allowed if they wished too.
+Alcohol was specially brought from Canada and Dubai for the wedding and the party went on till late midnight.

-In our wedding, it was for relatives, brother’s friends and a few chosen neighbors.
-Since it’s a western tradition, we dressed up in gowns but couldn’t keep it longer as it was a very cold night.
+At our wedding, it was for relatives, brothers friends, and a few chosen neighbors.
+Since it's a western tradition, we dressed up in gowns but couldn't keep it longer as it was a very cold night.

-Haldi:- The morning of the wedding day is the Haldi ceremony, where a paste made out of turmeric, sandalwood, and milk is applied to the bride and groom’s face and body.
-It’s kind of face pack put traditionally by all the family members and relatives.
+Haldi:-The morning of the wedding day is the Haldi ceremony, where a paste made out of turmeric, sandalwood, and milk is applied to the bride and groom's face and body.
+It's a kind of face pack put traditionally by all the family members and relatives.
 The turmeric paste is then sent for the bride to apply as well.

 Yellow is the traditional color for ladies but we bought matching yellow dresses for all the men and kids as well.

-It’s still fun in boy’s marriage but in the girl’s wedding, it’s one of most emotional events where everyone cannot control their tears.
-The tears flow reminiscing one’s childhood memories.
+It's still fun in boys' marriage but at the girl's wedding, it's one of the most emotional events where everyone cannot control their tears.
+The tears flow reminiscing one's childhood memories.
 Here also while holding the stall, my eyes became watery thinking about our childhood and my sister saw it, she had spent more time with him than I did.
 She cried like a baby, it was so difficult to control her.

 After the Haldi ceremony, there is brunch and then a rest period till the evening.

-Tika/ Engagement:- In Kumaouni culture, a group of men along with groom’s father visit the bride’s house to offer few tokens, sweets, and gifts.
-Groom’s brother once offered a ring to his sister-in-law, but then new generations took it over.
-Bride’s no longer wanted to wear a ring through anyone else than her own would be husband.
+Tika/ Engagement:-In Kumaouni culture, a group of men along with the groom's father visit the bride's house to offer a few tokens, sweets, and gifts.
+Grooms brother once offered a ring to his sister-in-law, but then new generations took it over.
+Brides no longer wanted to wear a ring through anyone else than her own would-be husband.

 This ceremony is now organized based on the availability of both sides and the ring ceremony is conducted before the wedding or the same day as the wedding.
 Since the groom is not supposed to step out of the house on the wedding day, this engagement ceremony was organized a day before the wedding, where the bride and groom exchanged rings.

-Dhularg:- On the day of the wedding, the groom is considered to be Lord Vishnu and bride the form of Goddess Lakshmi.
-On the arrival of the groom, a small traditional prayer is conducted at the gate where the bride’s father washes the feet of the groom as Lord Vishnu.
+Dhularg:-On the day of the wedding, the groom is considered to be Lord Vishnu and the bride in the form of Goddess Lakshmi.
+On the arrival of the groom, a small traditional prayer is conducted at the gate where the bride's father washes the feet of the groom as Lord Vishnu.
 After these prayers, the groom then moves to the big stage.

-Jaimal:- Jaimal has also been adapted from other parts of India and was not a part of Kumaouni weddings earlier but since more than two decades, it’s become mandatory.
-Jaimal is a ceremony where bride and groom exchange garlands on stage and then families and relatives from both the sides take turns to click the picture with the bride and groom and bless them.
+Jaimal:-Jaimal has also been adapted from other parts of India and was not a part of Kumaouni weddings earlier but for more than two decades, its become mandatory.
+Jaimal is a ceremony where the bride and groom exchange garlands on stage and then families and relatives from both sides take turns to click the picture with the bride and groom and bless them.

-Kanyadan:- Kanyadan is a ritual where parents give their daughters to groom and after that, the girl belongs to someone else.
-The parents who once raised the daughter are now separated and groom and his family have the first right on her.
-It’s sad but this is Indian culture.
-Bride’s parents along with close family members fast the entire day for this ceremony.
-Kanyadan is called the biggest donation of the lifetime, it’s like cutting your umbilical cord and giving it to someone else.
+Kanyadan:-Kanyadan is a ritual where parents give their daughters to the groom and after that, the girl belongs to someone else.
+The parents who once raised the daughter are now separated and the groom and his family have the first right over her.
+It's sad but this is Indian culture.
+Brides parents along with close family members fast the entire day for this ceremony.
+Kanyadan is called the biggest donation of the lifetime, it's like cutting your umbilical cord and giving it to someone else.

-Ratyali:- While the groom and other family members are out at the wedding.
-Groom’s mother along with other ladies in the family celebrate at home with singing and dancing.
+Ratyali:-While the groom and other family members are out at the wedding.
+Grooms mother along with other ladies in the family celebrated at home with singing and dancing.
 Ratyali is called a night where no one sleeps, and they spend time dancing and singing.
 They also do role plays for entertainment.
 Ladies take a get-up of men and dance and so much more.

-Vidai:- The part which is emotional for the bride and her family and cheers for the groom and his family.
-This is the ritual where bride takes leave from her home, parents, siblings and her friends with the promise that she would visit again but this time as a guest, ☹ Left behind are tears, broken hearts, and pain with pride of sending daughter with her soulmate and with whom she would build a new home.
+Vidai:-The part which is emotional for the bride and her family and cheers for the groom and his family.
+This is the ritual where the bride takes leave from her home, parents, siblings, and her friends with the promise that she would visit again but this time as a guest, Left behind are tears, broken hearts, and pain with pride of sending daughter with her soulmate and with whom she would build a new home.

 Daughters are amazing, they are born to parents and bloom like flowers once they grow, they spread the same fragrance and happiness in an unknown family.
 I also cried at the vidai, I think all the girls/ ladies cry remembering their own wedding.
 We consoled her mother and father and assured them that she would be happy in our family.

-Welcome at home:- Before we left, we notified our mother well in advance to prepare for the welcome.
+Welcome at home:-Before we left, we notified our mother well in advance to prepare for the welcome.
 She had to be ready with a decorated plate and candle in hand.
-No one had slept at home and it’s amazing how they all took shower quickly in that chilly morning and got ready.
+No one had slept at home and it's amazing how they all took shower quickly on that chilly morning and got ready.
 It was just at dawn, I was sitting with the bride and the groom.

-Satyanarayan Katha:- After the wedding is successful, the couple than prays to Lord Vishnu for the wellbeing of their new life.
+Satyanarayan Katha:-After the wedding is successful, the couple then prays to Lord Vishnu for the wellbeing of their new life.
 This is mandatory to be done on both sides after the wedding is over.

-We have brought a new family member in the house and hope she would enjoy her journey of life.
+We have brought a new family member into the house and hope she would enjoy her journey of life.
 May God bless you both!